Associate Professor Skye Wassens, Dr Alexandra Knight, Dr Geoff Heard & Dr Amelia Walcott

 Environmental Water and Biodiversity Conservation

-The aim of this project, which got underway in October 2017, is to establish whether or not there are populations of Southern bell frogs and Sloane’s froglet on a large dryland grazing property in the Wah Wah district, an arid zone within the Murrumbidgee Irrigation Area.
+The aim of this project, which got underway in October 2017, was to establish whether or not there were populations of Southern bell frogs and Sloane’s froglet on a large dryland grazing property in the Wah Wah district, an arid zone within the Murrumbidgee Irrigation Area.

 Southern bell frogs are listed as endangered in NSW, and vulnerable nationally.
 Sloane’s froglets are listed as vulnerable in NSW and are currently being considered for listing as endangered at a national level.

 Currently, the district receives its stock and domestic water through open channels.
 However Murrumbidgee Irrigation, with funding from the Federal Government, is changing that with water to be delivered by pipes.
 Some of the landholders in the district were concerned that this could impact on the two frog species